gederajeg/collogetr/README.md

 #>  $ node_regex_exact: chr "^ke$"
 ```

 The first is `collocs_df` that is a tibble of raw collocates data, that is, not yet counted for their frequencies.
 The frequencies of the collocates are stored in the second element, namely `collocs_freq`.
 The `words_freq` element consist of frequency list of all word-tokens in the loaded corpus.
-This frequencly-list data (and the `all_corpus_size` data), is included for further development of this function to include functions to perform collocational strength measure for the search pattern with the collocates.
+This frequencly-list data (and the `all_corpus_size` data), is included for the development of this function to include functions to perform collocational strength measure for the search pattern with the collocates (i.e., `collex_fye()`; cf. below).

 ``` r
 # top-10 most frequent collocates in the sample corpus